ПО ПРИМЕРУ ИСПОЛЬЗОВАНИЯ

 Network management is highly streamlined in SD-WAN solutions.
 Application traffic can be dynamically routed based on current network conditions, policies, prioritization hierarchies and/or cost considerations, while bandwidth from links is aggregated to ensure cost-effective utilization plus policy-driven performance.

-On a more technical level, SD-WAN delivers an optimized user experience when connecting to virtual, public cloud, and SaaS applications in particular, through features such as:
+On a more technical level, SD-WAN delivers an optimized user experience when connecting to virtual, public cloud, and SaaS applications through features such as:

 A properly implemented SD-WAN provides a high-performance, scalable, and cost-effective WAN that meets the needs of increasingly remote end users in the cloud era, in turn driving digital transformation.